neilstephens/MiniPlex/README.md

 ## Example Use Case

 Suppose you have a network that doesn't support UDP multicast.
 Maybe it's disabled for security or performance, or maybe you like firewall policies to have strict point-to-point rules.
 But you would still like to stream UDP packets to multiple endpoints.
 This is where MiniPlex can help.
-MiniPlex can convert a single unicast stream into multiple streams.
+MiniPlex can convert a single unicast stream into multiple streams, or route packets in any number of ways.
 For example:

 ### Stream some audio to multiple endpoints: